rmahmood/vms-cookbook/README.md

 compute
 -------
-- Installs the VMS compute packages and relevant openstack extensions.
+- Installs the VMS compute packages and the Cobalt compute openstack extension.
 - Should be installed on openstack compute nodes.

 api
 ---
-- Installs the api packages for servicing VMS requests.
+- Installs the Cobalt api packages for servicing VMS requests.
 - Should be installed on openstack api nodes.

 client
 ------
-- Installs the python bindings for the openstack VMS extension.
-Useful for issuing VMS requests to an VMS-enabled openstack cluster.
+- Installs the Cobalt client side python bindings.
+Useful for issuing requests to a VMS-enabled openstack cluster.

 agent
 -----
-- Installs the VMS gust packages.
+- Installs the VMS guest packages.
 - Should be installed on any instance which will be blessed using VMS.

 nfs